laureny17/appreader-backend/context/design/concepts/ReviewRecords/implementation.md/steps/response.e358da56.md

   }

   /**
-   * editComment (author: User, comment: Comment, newText: String)
+   * editComment (author: User, comment: Comment, newText: String): Success
    * requires: author is the author of the comment
    * effects: update the comment’s text to the provided values */